Growing Plastic Grass Series, 2018-19

 Titled Sugar Coated, this solo exhibition at Texas A&M Commerce featured artworks from Pre-fab(ulous) as well as works from Exurban and Naturall.
 It has been an honor to work with Chris Blackhurst, the University Exhibitions Coordinator at TAMUC in Commerce, Texas.

-PROJECT 18: NATURALL
+group exhibition - PROJECT 18: NATURALL

 Zephyr Gallery, Louisville, Kentucky